LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Approach

 \end{example}

 For each training round, after the robustness score is calculated using Definition~\ref{def:robustness-score}, the server collects a set of scores for each client, denoted as $\theta^t := \{\theta_1^t, \theta_2^t, \ldots, \theta^K_t\}$.
-To convert the robustness score $\theta$ from qualitative semantics (i.e., boolean values) to numerical values, we compute the percentage of the 'True' signal predicate, denoted by $\top$.
-Using this verification score helps assess the trustworthiness of each client because the global property $\varphi$ represents the collective standards and requirements derived from all clients in the system.
-Therefore, higher scores $\theta$ indicate that a client's predictions align well with these global properties or at least with the majority of benign clients, suggesting that the client's model is reliable and trustworthy, i.e., more likely to be a benign client.
-Conversely, lower scores $\theta$ may reveal discrepancies or issues with the client’s model or data, potentially indicating anomalies or malicious behavior, and thus warrant further investigation.
-Clients whose predictions do not satisfy the global property may cause significant deviations from the global objective and the predictions of benign clients, thereby affecting the overall model performance and reliability.
-Over time, benign clients will increasingly agree on the training objective, leading their models to become more similar and showing higher alignment in their predictions when given the same dataset.
-As a result, these benign clients should have higher verification scores $\theta$, reflecting their consistent adherence to the global property and reinforcing their trustworthiness.
+To convert the robustness score $\theta$ from qualitative semantics (i.e., boolean values) to numerical values, we compute the fraction of ``True'' signal predicates (i.e., the fraction of $\top$ in $\theta^t$).
+A higher-scoring $\theta$ indicates that a client's predictions align with global properties or the majority of benign clusters, reflecting model reliability and suggesting the client is likely benign.
+Conversely, lower-scoring $\theta$ highlights discrepancies in the client's model or data, potentially signaling anomalies or malicious intent, warranting further investigation.
+Over time, we hypothesize that benign clients increasingly agree on the training objective, leading to more similar models and higher alignment in their predictions on the same validation set.
+As a result, these clients are expected to achieve higher $\theta$ scores, reflecting consistent adherence to the global property and reinforcing their benign behavior.

-For each training round, after verification, the server collects a set of robustness scores for each client, denoted as $\theta^t := \{\theta_1^t, \theta_2^t, \ldots, \theta_K^t\}$.
-These scores are used to detect malicious clients.
-The intuition is that benign local models align with the global model objective and share the same learning goals, while malicious models often distort the global model's behavior, leading to discrepancies in their predictions.
-Consequently, a higher robustness score indicates greater trustworthiness.
-Detecting and excluding updates from malicious clients is crucial to prevent the global model from being poisoned.
-To further strengthen the reliability of the robustness score, historical information is used to update scores cumulatively.
-Specifically, the score for client $i$ is updated as follows:

-where $\theta_i$ is the cumulative score, $\theta_i^t$ is the current round's score, and $f_i$ represents the number of training rounds client $i$ has participated in up to round $t$.
-Using historical data to update the robustness scores is beneficial because it smooths out fluctuations in individual scores that might occur due to temporary anomalies or noise in specific rounds.
-By incorporating cumulative scores, the method accounts for the overall consistency and performance of each client over multiple rounds, rather than relying solely on potentially erratic single-round evaluations.
-This approach helps in identifying clients that consistently adhere to the global property, thereby improving the robustness and reliability of the client assessment process and reducing the impact of transient malicious behavior.